-- 1. The -config_merge merge_config_file argument indicates the name of a second configuration file to be used when performing fuzzy engine merging by comparing the model or observation field to itself.
+1. The -config_merge merge_config_file argument indicates the name of a second configuration file to be used when performing fuzzy engine merging by comparing the model or observation field to itself.
 The MODE tool provides the capability of performing merging within a single field by comparing the field to itself.
 Interest values are computed for each object and all of its neighbors.
 If an object and its neighbor have an interest value above some threshold, they are merged.
 The merge_config_file controls the settings of the fuzzy engine used to perform this merging step.
-If a merge_config_file is not provided, the configuration specified by the config file in the previous argument will be used. - 2.
-The -outdir path indicates the directory where output files should be written.
+If a merge_config_file is not provided, the configuration specified by the config_file in the previous argument will be used.

-- 3. The -plot option disables the generation of the output PostScript plot containing a summary of the features-based verification technique. - 4.
-The -obj_plot option disables the generation of the output NetCDF file containing the forecast and observation simple and cluster object fields. - 5.
-The -obj_stat option disables the generation of the output ASCII file containing the attributes of the simple and cluster objects and pairs of objects. - 6.
-The ct_stat option disables the generation of the output ASCII file containing the contingency table counts and statistics for the raw, filtered, and object fields. - 7.
+- 2. The fcst_valid time option in YYYYMMDD[HH[MMSS]] format sets the valid time of the forecast, for use with files that contain multiple forecasts. - 3.
+The fcst_lead time option in YYYYMMDD[HH[MMSS]] format sets the forecast lead time, for use with files that contain multiple forecasts. - 4.
+The obs_valid_beg time option in YYYYMMDD[HH[MMSS]] format sets the beginning of the observation matching time window. - 5.
+The obs_valid_end time option in YYYYMMDD[HH[MMSS]] format sets the end of the observation matching time window. - 6.
+The -outdir path indicates the directory where output files should be written. - 7.
+The -plot option disables the generation of the output PostScript plot containing a summary of the features-based verification technique. - 8.
+The obj_plot option disables the generation of the output NetCDF file containing the forecast and observation simple and cluster object fields. - 9.
+The obj_stat option disables the generation of the output ASCII file containing the attributes of the simple and cluster objects and pairs of objects. - 10.
+The -ct_stat option disables the generation of the output ASCII file containing the contingency table counts and statistics for the raw, filtered, and object fields. - 11.
 The -v level option indicates the desired level of verbosity.
 The contents of "level" will override the default setting of 1.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.